Cron3x/Weevil-lang/README.md

 # Weevilang
 ---
-weevil is a bug...
----

-A very stupid language, with a lot of bugs... you understand
+A very stupid language, with a lots of bugs... you understand

 types:
  - Strings: str